 Bendigo Planetarium @ Discovery

 This small planetarium inside The Discovery Science and Technology Centre, is interactive and engaging.
-A visit to this planetarium will take you for a trip through our solar system and give you a chance to see tonight’s sky today.

 Address: Discovery Science and Technology Centre7 Railway Place Bendigo